konoongg/pg_redis_proxy/t/README.md

 5) 005-load_test_.go [count threads] - The same test as 003-load_test_.go,
 but the set of operations does not include connecting to the port and disconnecting from the port.
-The test outputs how many such sets of operations were performed within a certain period of time.
+The test outputs how many such sets of operations were performed within a certain period of time.(defult count threads = 100)

 6) 006-load_test_.go <get | set | del> [count threads] - A test aimed at observing
-the performance of specific operations, each operation is applied in a loop, the format of the operation between applications does not change (for example, if it is a delete operation, a request to delete an element with the same key will always be sent).
+the performance of specific operations, each operation is applied in a loop, the format of the operation between applications does not change (for example, if it is a delete operation, a request to delete an element with the same key will always be sent).(defult count threads = 100)